Words that rhyme with Something

 Why something rhymes the way it does

-Something is three-syllable, its rhyme-relevant vowel sitting on the high /ษช/, then it lets the line ring through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 32, assonance 4,343, and consonance 0.
+In our engine, something registers as a three-syllable word on the high /ɪ/ (/ɪ/) that hums to a nasal close.
+In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 28, assonance 3,809, and consonance 0.
 That's a narrow strict column with a very deep slant well beneath it.
 Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
 Practical guidance: read the song aloud and listen for where a slant would tighten the line.
 Strict rhymes are the structural skeleton; the slant columns are where the personality of the lyric lives.
 With something, the slant work is doing more weight-bearing than it looks.

 More songwriting tools